 The ring possesses magical properties and draws whoever possesses it into madness, a challenge Frodo must constantly resist while on his journey to save Middle Earth.
 Frodo represents the believer and the temptation to live how we want and do as we feel rather than to live for others to see Jesus so they may be saved.
 We are given the same task–called to be a ringleader.

-Some of you may think I am pushing it with this one because of the vampires and the werewolves but I am going to show you how closely related the core elements of one of the best sagas of this generation relate to Christian values.
+Some of you may think I am pushing it with this one because of the vampires and the werewolves but I am going to show you how closely related the core elements of one of the biggest sagas of this generation relate to Christian values.
 The movie is as much about vampires as Narnia is about talking animals.

 The movie is centered on unconditional love.
 Edward Cullen, after a long awaited time, has found the one; Bella Swann, and his desire to feed on her comes a far second to his desire to see to it that she lives a long and full happy life.
 The Cullen’s are vampires but not like other vampires.
 As are we as believers, humans, regular people but different by choice.

 We live with more convictions as do the Cullen’s in the movie.
 Not convinced yet?
 Edward ensures he sees to it that Bella’s virginity is kept until marriage, he goes to her father for permission to court her and he sacrifices himself to protect her.
 He just fulfilled Ephesians 5 the entire chapter.